Juan Manrique

-Juan Manrique García (born August 26, 1967 in Matanzas, Cuba) is a Cuban baseball player and Olympic gold and silver medalist.
+Juan Manrique García (born 26 August 1967) is a Cuban former baseball player and Olympic gold and silver medalist.
+García currently serves as a coach for the Cocodrilos de Matanzas of the Cuban National Series.

+Career

+Manrique was born in Colón, Matanzas Province, Cuba on 26 August 1967.
+He started playing baseball when he was a schoolboy in a small field in his hometown.
+He made his Cuban National Series debut in 1986 for Matanzas, where he would play his entire career.

 Manrique is a one time Gold medalist for baseball, winning at the 1996 Summer Olympics.
 He also won a Silver medal at the 2000 Summer Olympics for baseball.

 Manrique also played for the Cuba national team in the 1999 Baltimore Orioles–Cuba national baseball team exhibition series.